AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-In CI, stubtest is run on `linux` only.
+In CI, stubtest is run on `darwin` and `linux`.

-Typeshed currently has 6 unique allowlist entries for `uWSGI` when running stubtest in CI.
+Typeshed currently has 9 unique allowlist entries for `uWSGI` when running stubtest in CI.

 ### Pyright settings in CI: *strict*